Masha Strebkova

 About Masha

 I work in abstract painting as a way to make internal states visible.
-My process begins not with an image, but with a feeling — often grief, longing, tenderness, or the quiet tension between loss and hope.
+My process begins not with an image, but with a feeling — often quiet, intuitive, tender, or deeply human.
 Paint becomes a language for what is difficult to name.

 I am drawn to raw surfaces, stains, and layered marks that hold traces of time and movement.
 I allow chance, dilution, and gravity to participate in the work, treating the canvas as a place where control and surrender coexist.
 Each painting evolves slowly, through attention and listening rather than resolution.